 Learning new skills takes practice and consistency, and it’s the same for learning an instrument, a sport, or a language.
 Being able to take a class at lunchtime during your work day, or in the late evening after the kids are asleep, and not have to commit to a schedule, is a huge help.
 I have weeks with lots of work, or loads of evening commitments, but the mornings are a bit slow.
 Then the next week is pretty clear.
 I love being able to add a couple of extra classes when I have the time, and slow down my learning schedule when I’m busy.
 But most importantly, I can fly halfway across the world and still book lessons whenever, because Lingoda teachers are based all over.
 There is literally no excuse for not keeping up with my language learning. *books next class right now*

-Native speaking teachers
+Native-level speaking teachers

 Some people will tell you in-person classes are the only way to really learn a language.
-However, if where you live there aren’t many native English-speaking teachers, that’s just not going to work.
+However, if where you live there aren’t many native-level English-speaking teachers, that’s just not going to work.
 Also, see my above point about consistency, if you’re not near to in-person classes or the schedule never works for you, then you won’t go!
 The best language class is the one you attend.
 So make it easy on yourself, and attend one in your comfy trousers on the couch, with teachers who for sure know the grammar and pronunciation.
-There’s nothing like a native speaker clearing up a bit of grammar or pronunciation you’ve been struggling with in a matter of minutes to convince you native speaking teachers are the way to go.
+There’s nothing like a native-level speaker clearing up a bit of grammar or pronunciation you’ve been struggling with in a matter of minutes to convince you native-level teachers are the way to go.
 My favourite parts of class are when we ask: ‘But how do you say this to your friend?’

 Small language class sizes